perracodex/kcrud/README.md

 [Kcrud](https://github.com/perracodex/Kcrud) serves as a comprehensive example of a Ktor server, showcasing a variety of features and best practices.

 The code intentionally contains redundancies and inconsistencies to illustrate different approaches and strategies to achieve similar results.
-For example, different authentication methods (JWT and Basic, despite Basic being discouraged); different approaches to exception handling and validations across layers.
-The project also delves into data persistence, illustrating different methods to store enums in databases, field level encryption, etc.
+For example, different authentication methods (JWT, OAuth, and Basic, despite Basic being discouraged);
+different approaches to exception handling and validations across layers.
+The project also delves into data persistence, illustrating custom columns with validation, field level encryption, different ways to store enums in a database, etc.

 ---